As I looked over the next selection in my Houghton Mifflin Teacher’s Manual, I saw the upcoming comprehension skill was “cause and effect.”

 I then played two songs representing the time periods prior to and following this event: “Love Me Do” and “Strawberry Fields Forever.”

 We listened to and discussed the lyrics, instrumentation, and general feel of the song “Love Me Do.”
-I explain some facts, including the limited recording technology (ie, Paul had to sing the line “love me do” by himself because John had to have time to bring his harmonica to his mouth – naturally now they would simply overdub to fix this).
+I explain some facts, including the limited recording technology (ie, Paul had to sing the line “love me do” because John needed time to bring his harmonica up to his mouth.
+Now they would simply overdub to fix this).

 I explain that although The Beatles stopped touring because of three reasons, the effects of this event were completely unexpected, and included: